 Why Identity Has Become the Primary Attack Surface

-Today, attackers do not always need to exploit infrastructure in the traditional sense.
-In many cases, they only need to obtain access, inherit trust, and move through the environment in ways that look legitimate on paper.
+Attackers don't always need to exploit infrastructure in the traditional sense anymore.
+In a lot of cases they just need to get access, inherit the trust that already exists, and move through the environment in ways that look completely legitimate on paper.
+No exploit, no malware, no CVE.
+Just a session cookie someone stole from a dev laptop.

-Identity is now the operating layer of the enterprise
+Identity is now the control plane of the enterprise

-A user signs in once and reaches email, collaboration platforms, cloud consoles, internal applications, data platforms, and third-party services.
-Service accounts and workload identities operate in the background with persistent access.
-Delegated permissions, federation, and application trust extend that reach even further.
+One sign-on reaches email, collaboration, cloud consoles, data platforms, internal apps, third-party services.
+Service accounts and workload identities run in the background with standing access.
+Delegated permissions, federation, OAuth consent, and app-to-app trust extend that reach further than most teams realize.

-A lot of defensive thinking is still shaped by the idea that attackers must "break in."
-That assumption is outdated.
+A lot of defensive thinking is still shaped by the assumption that attackers have to "break in."
+That assumption is out of date.

-If an adversary can obtain credentials, hijack a session, steal a token, exploit delegated access, abuse OAuth consent, or take over a trusted identity, they may not need malware or exploitation at all to get meaningful access.
+If an adversary can grab a credential, hijack a session, steal a token, abuse OAuth consent, or take over a trusted identity, they often don't need malware or exploitation at all.
+They just need to log in.
+And once they're in, they look like a normal user for days or weeks before anyone notices.

 A compromised host gives an attacker a foothold.
-A compromised identity can give them business reach.
-That may include:
+A compromised identity gives them business reach.
+Depending on who the identity belongs to, that can include:

 - Email and internal communications